freelawproject/hr/handbook/parental-leave.md

 ### Paid Leave

-Eligible employees that have been employed for at least **two** years will receive a maximum of **five** weeks of paid parental leave per birth, adoption, or placement of a child/children.
-Eligible employees that have been employed for at least **nine months** will receive a maximum of **three** weeks of paid parental leave per birth, adoption, or placement of a child/children.
+Eligible employees that have been employed for at least **18 months** will receive a maximum of **five weeks** of paid parental leave per birth, adoption, or placement of a child/children.
+Eligible employees that have been employed for at least **six months** will receive a maximum of **three weeks** of paid parental leave per birth, adoption, or placement of a child/children.

 Multiple births, adoptions or placements (e.g., the birth of twins or adoption of siblings) does not increase the total amount of paid parental leave granted for that event.
-In addition, in no case will an employee receive more than **seven** weeks of paid parental leave in a rolling 12-month period.
+In addition, in no case will an employee receive more than **seven weeks** of paid parental leave in a rolling 12-month period.

 Paid parental leave is compensated at 100 percent of the employee’s regular salary according to our normal payment schedule.